Investigations ongoing after crash leaves cyclist with punctured lung

 At the time of the collision, a police spokesman said: “A 31-year-old man, the driver of the Audi, was arrested on suspicion of dangerous driving, causing injury by dangerous driving and failing a drug test.”

-The driver was subsequently released under investigation, pending further inquiries.
+He was subsequently released under investigation, pending further inquiries.

 Information to Lowestoft police on 101 quoting crime reference 37/37932/20.